crguezl/pl-nextra/pages/topics/expresiones-regulares-y-analisis-lexico/unicode-utf-16-and-js.md

 ---
 # Unicode, UTF-16 and JavaScript

+You can find many of the code examples in this chapter at GitHub repo [ULL-ESIT-PL/unicode-js](https://github.com/ULL-ESIT-PL/unicode-js)

 ## The Unicode Standard

 The way JavaScript models Strings is based on the **Unicode** standard.